 Sri Lanka cultural triangle tour-4 days

-Thus, whatever you expect from your Sri Lanka heritage trip, Seerendipity tours offer you a personalized tour that carefully crafted to meet your expectations.
+Thus, whatever you expect from your Sri Lanka heritage trip, Seerendipity tours offer you a personalized tour that is carefully crafted to meet your expectations.
 Just get in touch with our local staff, who are very knowledgeable about designing Sri Lanka tour packages, they are more than happy to help you.
 Most importantly we do not charge anything to help you to plan not only the Sri Lanka heritage trip but also any type of Sri Lanka tour.

 Anuradhapura: First capital of Sri Lanka

-If it is a Sri Lanka heritage trou it is difficult to forget this archaeological zoo.
-Anuradhapura is the most historical city on the island dates back to 3rd century BC, it was the ruling capital of Sri Lankan monarchy for more than 1000 years.
-The archaeological city occupies more than 40sq km in the dry north-central province of Sri Lanka.
 Anuradhapura is a UNESCO world heritage site due to its historical value.
-Anuradhapura harbours some of the important historical and religious monuments such as Ruwanweli pagoda (stupa), sacred Bo tree better known as Sri Maha Bodhi as well as many other monuments.
-Some of the monuments are stupendous and they were among the biggest structured in the world, Eg. Jetawanarama had been the 3rd biggest structure in the world, which had been 122 metres (400 ft) in height, ut was as big as the 3rd Pyramid in Giza, it was built by King Mahasen (273–301).
+Anuradhapura harbors some important historical and religious monuments such as Ruwanweli pagoda (stupa), the sacred Bo tree is better known as Sri Maha Bodhi as well as many other monuments.
+Some of the monuments are stupendous and they were among the biggest structures in the world, Eg. Jetawanarama had been the 3rd biggest structure in the world, which had been 122 meters (400 ft) in height, it was as big as the 3rd Pyramid in Giza, it was built by King Mahasen (273–301).

 How to reach: Anuradhapura lies in the north-central province of Sri Lanka about 200 km from Colombo.
 The journey from Colombo and many west coast beaches takes around 4 hours to reach the historical city.
-Inland airport of Anuradhapura is the gateway to the historical site for passenger who travels to Anuradhapura by air.
-There is plenty of availability of buses from all parts of the island to Anuradhapura but train transport available only from Colombo.
+The Inland airport of Anuradhapura is the gateway to the historical site for passenger who travels to Anuradhapura by air.
+There is plenty of availability of buses from all parts of the island to Anuradhapura but train transport is available only from Colombo.

 Polonnaruwa: Second capital of Sri Lanka

 How to reach: Polonnaruwa can be easily reached from Colombo and all other major cities on the island.
-Plenty of buses available to reach Polonnaruwa from Colombo but it would be a bit difficult to reach Polonnaruwa by train and only a few daily trains available to reach it.
+Plenty of buses are available to reach Polonnaruwa from Colombo but it would be a bit difficult to reach Polonnaruwa by train and only a few daily trains are available to reach it.